igoroctaviano/gh-monday-actions/README.md

 1. **No task IDs found**: Ensure PR descriptions contain "Ticket number:" followed by the task ID
 2. **Monday.com API errors**: Verify your API token has the necessary permissions
 3. **Commit range errors**: Ensure the commit hash range is valid and accessible
+4. **Column not found**: Check that the column name exactly matches the Monday.com column title
+5. **Board ID detection fails**: Ensure the task ID exists and is accessible with your API token

 ### Debugging